CindyX0/CS506Final_Project/README.md

 This model predicts  three key relationship satisfaction scores: RELSATIS, RELHAPPY, and RELREWAR using a Random Forest classifier.
 First, the features (behaviors) are separated from the target variables.
 Missing values in the features are filled using the mean, while missing values in the targets are filled using the most frequent value, since the targets are categorical.
 The data is then split into training and test sets.

 To improve model performance, hyperparameter tuning is done using GridSearchCV.
-The tuning is guided by precision score, meaning the model was optimized to make as few false positives( predicting low rel as high) as possible since there are more positievly scored relationships than negative ones in the data.
+The tuning is guided by precision score, meaning the model was optimized to make as few false positives( predicting low rel as high) as possible since there are more positively scored relationships than negative ones in the data.
 The best parameters from this grid search are used to build a MultiOutputClassifier, which allows the Random Forest to predict multiple targets at once.

 The primary evaluation tools included precision, accuracy, Mean Squared Error (MSE), and R-squared .